td0g/high_speed_flash/MK2/E2-A/Readme.md

 The film capacitors will be rotated slightly to improve spacing.

 USB-C connector on case to power strobe (eg. Raspberry Pi 4 PSU).
 Adding CH340 chip so that FTDI adapter isn't required for firmware updates - just use USB-C connection.
+See https://github.com/sparkfun/Serial_Basic_Breakout-CH340C

 INVESTIGATE: Modified version to use 18650 battery(s).
 1x 18650 would run the strobe, 2x could run the XL6005 boost converter at a higher power than 4x AA batteries.